Kkasya/Kkasya/README.md

 ---

 ## My projects:
+- **Teamwork:**
+    - .[rslang](https://github.com/alexk08/rslang/pull/42) an app for learning foreign words, including an electronic textbook with a base of words to learn, mini-games to repeat them, a statistics page to track individual progress.
+- **React:**
+    - .[memory-game](https://github.com/Kkasya/memory/pull/1) game Memory with settings via Redux
 - **JavaScript ES6 (+ HTML/CSS(SCSS)):**
     - [covid dashboard](https://github.com/Kkasya/covid/) app for tracking the spread of COVID-19 in the world and in selected countries.
     - [english for kids](https://github.com/Kkasya/english/) app for learning English words for kids.